mkazemiraz/one-line-javascript-utility-codes/README.md

 #### Code Explanation

-The given code defines a constant variable named `goToTop`, which is assigned an arrow function.
+This code defines a constant variable named `goToTop`, which is assigned an arrow function.

 The arrow function has no parameters and consists of a single statement: `window.scrollTo(0, 0)`.